qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

     If multiple layers have the same name, they will be merged to a single WMS layer and cannot be requested individually.
     You need to take care of these layers being compatible with each other.
-    Using the :guilabel:`Use layer ids as name` option ensures that mutiple layers with the same name can be requested as individual layers.
+    Using the :guilabel:`Use layer ids as name` option ensures that multiple layers with the same name can be requested as individual layers.

   .. _`addGeometryToFeatureResponse` :